iccir/Noisy/README.md

 ## Philosophy

 Audio programming is hard. macOS audio programming is harder (usually due to sparse documentation).
 This repository is publicly-viewable in the hopes that its source code can help others.

-This repository is closed to outside contributions. **Please do not submit pull requests**.
+This project is otherwise closed to outside contributions and pull requests are disabled.

 If you are struggling with an audio or DSP concept, you can contact me via my [contact form](https://www.ricciadams.com) and I can try to point you in the right direction.